thriveweb/great-start-elc/content/defaultPages/learning.md

 ---
 template: DefaultPage
-slug: 'learning'
+slug: learning
 title: Learning at Great Start Early Learning Centres
-featuredImage: /images/uploads/learn.jpg
 ---

-##### We recognise that early childhood is a time when foundations are laid for future health, learning and wellbeing.
+### We recognise that early childhood is a time when foundations are laid for future health, learning and wellbeing.

 We recognise that early childhood is a time when foundations are laid for future health, learning and wellbeing.
 We use a Reggio Emilia inspired approach to meet the objectives outlined in the National and Victorian Early Years Learning and Development Frameworks; including social skills, language, maths, investigation, creative pursuits, fine and gross motor skills, sensory experiences, cultural experiences and environmental understanding.